MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Overview/MyA-faq.md

 #### Meetings

 ##### Q1.
-Do "Meeting Hours" include time that I block out for personal work on my calendar?
+Do "meeting hours" include time that I block out for personal work on my calendar?

-If you block out your calendar for personal work by using an appointment (see [Create or schedule an appointment](https://support.office.com/en-us/article/create-or-schedule-an-appointment-be84396a-0903-4e25-b31c-1c99ce0dacf2)) or by creating a meeting with just yourself, this time does not count as meeting hours.
+If you block out your calendar for personal work by using an appointment (see [Create or schedule an appointment](https://support.office.com/en-us/article/create-or-schedule-an-appointment-be84396a-0903-4e25-b31c-1c99ce0dacf2)) or by creating a meeting with just yourself, this time does not count as meeting hours and will count as focus time.

 ##### Q2.
-Why is my total meeting hours (that's included as part of working hours and after hours work) larger than my total meeting hours for the week?
+Why is my total meeting hours (that's included as part of working hours and hours outside of work) larger than my total meeting hours for the week?

 This can occur because of the way MyAnalytics calculates meeting hours: